What is marriage and couples counselling?

 Why does this centre specialise in Emotionally focused therapy?

-When the American Psychological Association looked at the question of what were the evidence-based approaches to couples counselling several years ago, they concluded there were two - behaviour therapy for couples and emotionally focused therapy.
+When the American Psychological Association looked at the question of what the evidence-based approaches to couples counselling were several years ago, they concluded there were two - behaviour therapy for couples and emotionally focused therapy.
 When the two therapies were compared in trials, they performed similarly at the end of sessions but then 2 years later, there was a drop in the results for behaviour therapy for couples while the results for emotionally focused therapy shown even greater improvement (this is in fact very interesting and rare for therapies, which generally always show reduced effectiveness further down the track when evaluated).

 The centre's founder, Rowan Burckhardt, discovered emotionally focused therapy after several years of searching for an approach to relationship conflict that truly works.
 Having gone through this therapy himself, he saw first-hand how effective it was at changing conflict patterns.
 Given that there were no certified therapists in Sydney, he worked hard to become the first.
 He wanted to create a change in Sydney so that when a couple reaches out for help, it does not take them years to find a therapy that works, as it did for him.
 Instead they get the best available approach the first time and not endure ineffective or worse, unhelpful, therapies.
 Relationships are too precious for that!